 We don’t operate the Jr. Eagles Basketball program for the purpose of generating a profit.
 All costs incurred are merely passed down to the participating families.
 Costs from previous seasons can be found under the Coach’s Blog section of our website.

-We offer teams at grade levels 3-8 (Boys and Girls) with capable 2nd graders able to participate on a 3rd grade team.
+We offer teams at grade levels 2-8 (Boys and Girls).
+If we don’t have enough players at the 2nd grade level we’ll invite those players to participate on a 3rd grade team.

 8th grade teams are formed for the Fall session (early September – mid October).
 Our 8th graders will then have the opportunity to participate on the Frontier Middle School team as part of the Missouri State High School season.
 This season normally begins mid-October and goes thru December.
 We will then have Jr. Eagles 8th grade teams playing in the CNR league during January – March.